 Camilla insists she’s just doing her bit.

-From today, customers can now use the Deliveroo app to order products, including milk, bread and juices and a range of pizzas and ready meals, without a delivery fee from 120 BP M&S company-owned and operated stores.
+From 23 March to 30 April, bp offered delivery of food and convenience goods purchased from its network of operated convenience stores without charge.
+Customers could use the Deliveroo app to order products, including milk, bread and juices and a range of pizzas and ready meals, without a delivery fee from 120 BP M&S company-owned and operated stores.

 The scheme was set up quickly to help enable more people to stay at home.
 The participating stores can all be found on the Deliveroo app.